SoCXin/doc/docs/arm/installation.rst

 Workflow
 ~~~~~~~~

-We will describe a simple workflow on how to automatically install :ref:`piocore` for
+We will describe a simple workflow on how to automatically install :ref:`arm` for
 end-user of your application/extension.
 We assume that ``get-platformio.py`` script
 is already copied/downloaded and exists on the end-user machine.
 See above how to get it.